-This account should contain all the relevant data on the basis of which the amount of the commissions has been calculated.
+This account should contain all the relevant data on which the calculation of commission is based.
 Further, the commercial agent is entitled to demand that all information be supplied to him and particularly an extract of the books which are at the disposal of the principal and which he needs to verify the amount of the commissions owed.